marvin-mark/nextflow-file-chunking/README.md

 ```
 sudo ./nextflow run main.nf -profile docker,test
 ```
-if the $PATH is not set the you need the correct path for your nextflow installation ("./" is in the current directory)
+if the $PATH is not set the you need the correct path for your nextflow installation (e.g. "./" is in the current directory)

 ## Contact
 * [Marvin Mark](mailto:marvin.mark@gmx.at)